SebastianUA/terraform/heroku/examples/heroku_account/README.md

-# Work with AWS HEROKU_ACCOUNT via terraform
+# Work with HEROKU_ACCOUNT via terraform

 A terraform module for making HEROKU_ACCOUNT.